- Restore a common area that is currently covered with lawn into a garden

 - Provide a resource for seed collection

-The public will be able to see firsthand the types of plants that grow well in our area, recommended planting practices, and overall garden care.
+Residents are able to see the types of plants that grow well in our area.

-Educators will be able to use the garden as an outdoor classroom to visit with students to teach about habitats and ecology.
+The garden can be used as an outdoor classroom to visit with students to teach about habitats and ecology.

 Virginia natives are often overlooked by home gardeners in favor of exotic imports.
 Many exotic plants do indeed thrive in our environment because of a lack of natural check & balances, often out-competing native species for resources, and becoming invasive plants that cause billions of dollars in harm to our environment.
 These plants often provide little or no sustenance for our wildlife companions, reducing biodiversity and straining our ecological web of life here in Virginia.